Getting Started | C++

 Introduction

 trueform is a C++ library for real-time geometric processing.
 Spatial queries, mesh booleans, isocontours, topology — at interactive speed on million-polygon meshes.
-Robust on real-world inputs: non-manifold flaps, inconsistent geometry, the artifacts that pipelines accumulate.
+Robust to non-manifold flaps, inconsistent winding, and pipeline artifacts.
 Algorithms with formal guarantees.
 Header-only; works directly on your data with zero-copy views.

 Installation